Prince Harry's Longtime Friend Reveals How The Duke Of Sussex Is Doing In Canada: "He has suffered a lot"

 Prince Harry's longtime friend, polo player Nacho Figueras, revealed how the Duke of Sussex is doing in Canada, following his decision of stepping back from his royal duties.
 He says Harry has suffered a lot in the past years, and that he is only trying to protect his family.
 Get all the details here...

 Prince Harry is now in Canada after he and Meghan decided to step back from their royal duties.
-Now Nacho Figueras, Harry's longtime friend, has spoken about it.
+Now, according to ET Canada, Harry's longtime friend Nacho Figueras, has spoken about it.
 The 42-year-old Argentinian polo player, who was actually one of the first to meet baby Archie, said that Harry decided to step down for the sake of his family, and revealed how the Duke of Sussex is doing in the North American country.

 Prince Harry's friend Nacho Figueras says the Duke of Sussex has suffered a lot